dbome/dataset/scripts/docs/testing/README.md

 Rscript run_r_scripts.R [option]
 ```

 Note: Accepted values for `option` are: "quick" and "update".
-The "quick" option automatically runs twice a day by
+The "quick" option automatically runs twice a day
-and pushed to the repo by @edomt.
-A more complete execution with `mode=update` is run three times a week:
+and is pushed to the repo by @edomt.
+A complete execution with `mode=update` is run three times a week:
 - Monday, Friday by @camappel
 - Wednesday by @lucasrodes